isc-projects/kea/doc/guide/netconf.rst

-Note the alternative to boot with full configurations does not allow easy tracking of changes or synchronization between the JSON and YANG configuration sources; therefore, that setup is not really compatible with the YANG / NETCONF configuration management paradigm, where everything should be performed in YANG.
+Note the alternative to boot with full configurations does not allow easy tracking of changes or synchronization between the JSON and YANG configuration sources; therefore, that setup is not really compatible with the YANG/NETCONF configuration management paradigm, where everything should be performed in YANG.

 With module change subscriptions enabled, the kea-netconf daemon will monitor any configuration changes as they appear in the Sysrepo.
 Such changes can be done using the ``sysrepocfg`` tool or remotely using any NETCONF client.
-For details, please see the Sysrepo documentation or `Step-by-Step NETCONF Agent Operation Example <#operation-example>`__.
+For details, please see the Sysrepo documentation or :ref:`operation-example`.
 Those tools can be used to modify YANG configurations in the running datastore.
 Note that committed configurations are only updated in the running datastore; to keep them between server reboots they must be